AkshayShineKrishna/Netflix_App_UI_Clone/README.md

 6. main.dart: The entry point of the Flutter application.

+## Development Status and Limitations

+🚧 **Under Development**: This project is still under development and is suitable for beginner-level developers to explore Flutter and UI design principles.

+📱 **Limited Device Testing**: The app has been tested on a limited number of physical devices, so there may be variations in performance and compatibility across different devices.

+🔌 **Custom API Limitations**: The current custom API used in the project supports a limited number of users.
+If you encounter any issues related to data retrieval or connectivity, it may be due to the limitations of the custom API.

+📏 **Screen Variations**: Due to variations in device screen sizes and aspect ratios, there might be instances of pixel overflow or layout issues in certain devices.

+🔨 **Active Issue Resolution**: These issues are actively being addressed, and contributions from the community are welcome to help improve the app's responsiveness and compatibility.

+🔧 **Beta Branch Experimentation**: The beta branch of this repository is where experimental features and enhancements are being developed and tested.
+It may contain unstable code and features that are not yet merged into the main branch.
+Feel free to explore the beta branch and provide feedback or contribute to its development.

 ## Contributing

 Contributions are welcome!
 If you find any issues or have suggestions for improvements, feel free to create a pull request or open an issue in the GitHub repository.